 - Accommodative orthotics are primarily designed to add cushioning and support to the feet, re-distributing body weight without changing the biomechanics.
 They tend to be softer and are great for foot wounds, arthritis, or rigid deformities.

-Children, athletes, adults, and seniors alike can all benefit from the correct orthotic device.
-If you find that your feet, ankles, or legs are constantly in pain or fatigue easily, there is an excellent chance that orthotics can make a major difference in your life.
+Children, athletes, adults, and seniors can benefit from the correct orthotic device.
+If you find that your feet, ankles, or legs are constantly in pain or fatigue easily, there is an excellent chance that orthotics can make a significant difference in your life.

 Custom orthotics are prescription inserts that are specially made just for you.
-At your appointment, we’ll use a foam box and/or plaster slipper cast to get exact, precise measurements of your foot shape and structure.
-Of course, we’ll also conduct a full physical examination and any additional tests that may be necessary to diagnose whatever foot problems you’re experiencing.
+We’ll use casting foam at your appointment to get exact, precise measurements of your foot shape and structure.
+Of course, we’ll also conduct a complete physical examination and any additional tests that may be necessary to diagnose whatever foot problems you’re experiencing.

 The measurements and our additional notes are sent to the lab, where your brand new pair of custom orthotics are made from scratch.
 Because they are designed to fit you and only you, they should provide a much more exact fit.

 Learn More: Rid Yourself of Foot Pain With Custom Orthotics

 Conditions That Can Be Treated With Orthotics

 Many painful conditions of the feet and ankles, and even the knees, hips, and spine can be caused by misalignment or inefficient biomechanics in the feet and ankles.
 Orthotics may be considered to help treat, prevent, or manage conditions such as: